chris-wood/chris-wood.github.io/_drafts/tmp.md

 In recent years, confidentiality and privacy have become relatively intertwined in practice.
 To be clear, confidentiality is a *property of data* which guarantees that said data is not disclosed to anyone without the owner's consent.
-Conversely, privacy is a *property of users* which states that the actions, behaviors, or any personal information of a particular user are not visible to unauthorized parties.
-In the context of networking, we are concerned with the privacy of people using the network, where the observable information lies in the traffic that they send and receive.
+Conversely, privacy is a *property of users* which states that the actions or behaviors of a particular user are not visible to unauthorized parties.
+In the context of networking, we are concerned with the privacy of people using the network, where the observable actions and behavior are the traffic that they send and receive.
 In this way, privacy is more relevant to the *transfer of data* since, naturally, it is data and metadata in transit that is subject to surveillance [1].
 Surveillance is possible because we rely on networks such as the Internet